Young Photographer’s Show 2019

 There are three divisions: Elementary (grades K – 5), Middle School (grades 6 – 8) and High School (grades 9 – 12).
-Students should enter the division in which they are enrolled on September 1, 2018.
+Students should enter the division in which they are currently enrolled for the 2018-2019 school year.

 Dr. Dan Dunnahoo is a practicing painter, potter, and photographer.
 He taught art at Pike County High School for 28 years, from 1981 till his retirement in 2009.
 He studied at Gordon College and at the University of Georgia, earning both his BFA and MFA in Drawing and Painting and an EdD in Art Education.
 Since his retirement from teaching he has traveled, devoted himself to his artwork, and continued to teach on an informal basis.

-Dr. Dunnahoo will award first, second, and third place awards for each division.
+Our Jurors will award first, second, and third place awards for each division.
 The show will hang at the R.F.
-Strickland Center from September 20-23, 2018 with a Reception for the photographers on Sunday, September 23rd.
+Strickland Center from September 19 – 22, 2019 with a Reception and Awards Ceremony for the photographers on Sunday, September 22nd.

 The deadline for entering is midnight, Sunday, June 2, 2019.